ahmadluay9/Facial-Recognition-App/README.md

 - **pandas**: This project use pandas for data manipulation, cleaning, and analysis related to attendance tracking.

 - **numpy**: This project use numpy for or numerical computations related to the facial recognition model or data analysis tasks.

+# Dataset

+The [dataset](https://vis-www.cs.umass.edu/lfw/) used consists of images of the faces of company employees.
+There are 15 employees in the dataset, each with multiple images.